dotnet/corert/Documentation/intro-to-corert.md

 =======

 To start, we are targeting native executables (AKA "console apps").
 Over time, we'll extend that to include ASP.NET 5 apps.
 You can continue to use CoreCLR for your .NET Core apps.
 It remains a great option if native compilation isn't critical for your needs.
 CoreCLR will also provide a superior debugging experience until we add debugging support to CoreRT.

-At RC2, we intend for .NET Native to be at beta quality.